derechtenap/calculator/README.md

-# calculator
+# Calculator

-Calculator made with HTML, SCSS and JavaScript
+Just a another calculator made with HTML, CSS and JavaScript

+## How to run?

+1. Open the `index.html` file with any browser :smile:

+## License

+MIT